runemalm/OpenDDD.NET/README.md

 ### Installation

-    Install-Package OpenDDD.NET
+    dotnet add package OpenDDD.NET

 ### Examples

-One of the companies that are using this framework to build their software product is [Identity & Access Cloud](https://www.identityaccess.cloud).
-You can check out their IAM product [source code](...) for a full example of a product implemented using OpenDDD .NET.
+You can check out the source code of identityaccess.io for a full example of a product built using this framework.

-You can also choose to jump right in with one of the templates we provide for the different supported versions of .NET.
-As per convention, they implement a minimal example of a [WeatherForecast](...) project.
+If you want to jump straight in, we provide that opportunity through the conventional [WeatherForecast](...) project templates for Visual Studio, Rider IDE, etc.

-If you're simply looking for some code snippets, see below for some example extracted from the IAM project mentioned above:
+If you prefer to see some code examples, simply look below to see some extracts from the IAM project referenced above.
+We start with the env sample file.

+This is a project created from the .NET Core 3.1 project template:

 #### Env file